smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 The downside of this simple approach is that the behavior is not clear if more than one credentials provider in the chain can return credentials from their `fallback_on_interrupt`.
 Note, however, that it is the exception rather than the norm for a provider's `fallback_on_interrupt` to return fallback credentials, at least at the time of writing (01/13/2023).
 The fact that it returns fallback credentials means that the provider successfully loaded credentials at least once, and it usually continues serving credentials on subsequent calls to `provide_credentials`.

 Should we have more than one provider in the chain that can potentially return fallback credentials from `fallback_on_interrupt`, we could configure the behavior of `CredentialsProviderChain` managing in what order and how each `fallback_on_interrupt` should be executed.
+See the [Possible enhancement
-See the [Appendix](#appendix) section for more details.
+](#possible-enhancement) section for more details.
 The use case described there is an extreme edge case, but it's worth exploring what options are available to us with the proposed design.

 Alternative
 -----------